 I can tell you the chances of people clicking on Penfold Mazda Hawthorn are slim – they don’t have any reviews.
 Those stars are pretty compelling, right?

-Once that’s been struck from consideration, the potential customer is left with Melbourne City and Max Kirwan.
+Once that’s been struck from consideration, the potential customer turns to Melbourne City and Max Kirwan.

 Melbourne City has a higher review rating and more than double the reviews.
-It’s an easy choice.
+It’s a natural choice.

-My theory is supported by a click test study performed by Juris Digital, which you can read here: Click Test Study on The Local Finder & Where Are Searchers Clicking?.
+A click test study performed by Juris Digital supports my position.
+Read the results of that study here: Click Test Study on The Local Finder & Where Are Searchers Clicking?.